MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

        ![Screenshot of the folder assignment in the manage OneLake data access feature.](./Images/assign-role.png)

-16. Return to the browser where you're signed in as the second user.
-Refresh the browser.
-17. Select the **publicholidays** table and wait for the data to load.
+16. Select the **publicholidays** table and wait for the data to load.
-18. Note that the user doesn't have access to any other data in the lakehouse because they were assigned to the custom role that permits them to see only data in the publicholidays table, not any of the files or folders.
+17. Note that the user doesn't have access to any other data in the lakehouse because they were assigned to the custom role that permits them to see only data in the publicholidays table, not any of the files or folders.

        ![Screenshot of the what the OneLake data access role allows the user to see.](./Images/custom-role-view.png)